-history.
+Presented then to the school and its philosophical and pedagogical structures, I can now report what it meant for me to return to this school.
+The first feeling is a return to the past and returning to the past is not always filled with fond memories or nostalgia that makes us feel good or embraced by our own history.
 There are many confused and / or even dramatic or traumatic feelings that appear at these times without being asked.
-My relationship with the school I studied most of the time, wasn't really a very satisfying experience most of the time.
+My relationship with the school I studied most of the time wasn't really a very satisfying experience most of the time.
 I believe it to be a very strict school, focused on results, exams and tests.
-We had little creative stimulation, and we were often called 'mediocre' because we simply kept the grades on average (7).
+We had little creative stimulation and were often called 'mediocre' because we simply kept the grades on average (7).
 Therefore, the return for me is the possibility of reframing the idea of school.
-Undoubtedly the undergraduate degree provided me with this more libertarian and inclusive view of education, far from old and exclusionary teaching methodologies.
-Today, I recognize the laboratory of potentialities of this space, that can create a new perspective on society and important paradigms.
+No doubt the undergraduate degree gave me this vision of more libertarian and inclusive education, far from old and exclusionary teaching methodologies.
+Today, I recognize the laboratory of potentialities of this space that can create a new perspective on society and important paradigms.
 In addition, despite many contradictions, it is good to witness a school that puts itself differently from most extremely meritocratic and dubious formats.
 It's at least a sigh in the chaos.
-So for me, going back to school is going back to the past and opening up to the future.
-If this is the profession I have chosen, which my colleagues have chosen, the prospects are meant to be endless, for I truly believe that every corner has a way out (MARIAH).15
+So, for me, going back to school is going back to the past and opening up to the future.
+If this is my chosen profession, which my colleagues have chosen, the prospects are meant to be endless, for I truly believe that every corner has a way out (MARIAH).

-Faced with the richness of information revealed in the excerpts, what can we still say without being redundant?
+Faced with the richness of information unveiled in the excerpts, what can we still say without being redundant?
 Without falling into the temptation to say the obvious?
-We cannot guarantee that we will not make this slip, but we will ensure that we will strive to move a little further.
+We can not guarantee that we will not make this slip, but we will ensure that we will strive to move a little further.

-Faced with this challenge, we began our analysis by resuming the discussion on pedagogical innovation, which requires us to reiterate that, in addition to the insertion of various technological devices, innovating pedagogically requires qualitative changes in school practices.
-These changes always demand "[...] a critical position, explicit or implicit, in view of traditional pedagogical practices [...].
-If we want to raise the issue in terms of disruption [...] pedagogical innovation presupposes a leap, a discontinuity" (FINO, 2008, p.
-01).
+Faced with this challenge, we began our analysis by resuming the discussion on pedagogical innovation, which requires reiterating that, in addition to the insertion of various technological apparatuses, innovating pedagogically requires qualitative change in school practices.
+These changes always demand "[...] a critical position, explicit or implicit, in view of oferecer novas perspectivas, auxiliá-los.
+O professor não é um mágico, existem coisas que estão além do nosso alcance, mas temos acesso a muitos e isso é lindo demais!
+Espero que eu consiga compartilhar conhecimentos, experiências e aprender muito, tanto hoje com amigos e professores, como futuramente com meus alunos (TAMIRES).